entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 |`ent bundle run --all-mfe`| Locally run all the micro frontends |

 #### Command Details
 The `run` command executes processes in accordance with the component type and stack.
-For example, `mvn spring-boot:run` will execute commands appropriate to a Spring Boot microservice.
+For example, `mvn spring-boot:run` is executed for a Spring Boot microservice.
 All the components in the bundle will run in parallel, with the logs printed to the standard output.

 ### Package
 | Command| Descriptions